 4B SIMPLIFIED LOAD SETTLEMENT CURVE OF A CPRF

-Fig. 4 Load-Settlement Behaviour Of A CPRF
+Fig. 4 Load-Settlement Behaviour of a CPRF

 5.4 Computational Model

 Analysis of CPRF shall be performed using computational model which will be able to simulate the appropriate behaviour of single pile.
 Later from the actual field test results on single pile, the computational model needs to be revised.
 The computational model shall capture all the interactions as mentioned in Fig. 2A.
 Also, the superstructure effect shall be considered appropriately as shown in Fig. 5A.
 The two features of estimating the stiffness of soil-pile-raft system are through estimation of pile spring stiffness and raft-soil spring stiffness.
 The iterative process of convergence of pile and raft response (if implicit) will only come after that.
 Fig. 5 presents the design model of CPRF system considering soil-pile-raft stiffness.
 Different values of pile stiffness can occur within a group of piles, depending on their position and on the relative stiffness of the raft.